 As data teams modernize their data stacks for the cloud and adopt multiple cloud data platforms, it’s becoming harder to provide consistent, secure data access across each enterprise.
 Each platform has different access and privacy controls, which creates a challenging architecture for managing security and risk while preserving data utility and value.

-To manage data access and security now and in the future, across multiple cloud data platforms, data teams need a modern “control center” to balance data access and utility consistently across platforms — in other words, a modern, cloud-native approach to access control, governance, and data privacy.
+To manage data access and security now and in the future, across multiple cloud data platforms, data teams need a modern “control center” to balance data access and utility consistently across platforms — in other words, a modern, cloud-native approach to data access control, governance, and data privacy.
 With our latest release, available today to prospects and customers, Immuta can deliver on this promise for organizations so they can confidently leverage the benefits of the cloud data ecosystem.

 This release includes expanded and enhanced capabilities for data teams, including: